LelsersLasers/WhatGoesUp/DETAILS.md

 	- Removes sliding and double jump from player movement
 	- Player has an in air dash
 	- Player can stick to more surfaces
-- Map 3: Horizontal
-	- Player has all basic movement, but map is horizontal
-	- Special thing like the map is trying to pull the player towards the starting point (idk)
 - Map 4: Ice
 	- Player once starts moving, they cannot stop (properties of ice surface) until they run out of momentum I guess
 	- sliding gains lots of speed